KentekenBot/KentekenBot/readme.md

 # KentekenBot

-A Discord bot that allows you to get info from check dutch license plates using commands.
+A Discord bot that allows you to get info from Dutch license plates using commands.

 ## Run Locally